tuananh01011994/Enterprise-Assignment/README.md

 # Enterprise-Assignment
 PandaPik market application setup for testing:
-&nbspSign up for pgAdmin4 with password: admin
+&nbsp;Sign up for pgAdmin4 with password: admin
-&nbspIn your pgAdmin interface, create a new sever named: backend; password admin
+&nbsp;In your pgAdmin interface, create a new sever named: backend; password admin
-&nbspOpen Query tool for backend
+&nbsp;Open Query tool for backend
-&nbspRun script dtbSetupFinal to create table schema
+&nbsp;Run script dtbSetupFinal to create table schema
-&nbspRun the project PandaPik in IntelliJ to jumpstart api sever
+&nbsp;Run the project PandaPik in IntelliJ to jumpstart api sever
-&nbspRun script insertDataFinal for test object
+&nbsp;Run script insertDataFinal for test object